craigmckeachie/lemonaide/README.md

 # lemonaide
-AngularJS application for a lemonade stand to add a worthy cause
+AngularJS application for a lemonade stand to aide a worthy cause